Muddus National Park: a travel guide

 How to reach Muddus National Park

 Muddus National Park lies about 15 kilometers north of the small town of Jokkmokk and south of Gallivare.
-Jokkmokk is in Swedish Lapland and the best way to travel to Lapland is by train.
+Jokkmokk is in Swedish Lapland and the most sustainable way to travel to Lapland is by train.

 I took the Stockholm to Lulea train, as Lulea is also a worthwhile city to visit in northern Sweden.
 However, there are trains that go from Stockholm to Murjek where you can take a connecting bus to Jokkmokk.